 A Canadian software company that sells phone-hacking and data analysis software to US immigration authorities and other law enforcement agencies.

 A US military contractor that provides IT and surveillance services to US immigration authorities.

 One of the world’s largest IT companies.
 Provides tools and infrastructure used by the US government to surveil immigrant communities and to manage prisons.
 Divested AnyVision for surveilling Palestinians but keeps providing services to the Israeli police.

 A US-based communications and surveillance company.
 Leading supplier of license plate recognition software.
 Sells surveillance products for use at US prisons, at the US-Mexico Border, and by US police agencies.
 Its equipment is installed in illegal settlements and in the separation wall in the West Bank and is used by the Israeli military, police, and prison service.

-A Japanese company specializing in biometric technologies.
-Provides the US government with biometric technologies used to target immigrant communities.
+A Japanese IT company that provides the US government with biometric technologies used to target immigrant communities.

-One of the largest military companies in the world.
-Develops missile systems consistently used by the Israeli air force against Palestinian civilians; provides drones and radars used to monitor the US-Mexico border; and develops databases and systems for Homeland Security to profile, surveil and monitor immigrant communities.
+One of the world's largest military companies.
+Develops missile systems used by the Israeli Air Force against Palestinian civilians; provides drones and radars used to monitor the US-Mexico border; and develops databases and systems for the US Department of Homeland Security to profile, surveil, and monitor immigrant communities.

 A US-based high-tech surveillance company.
 Designed systems for US immigration authorities to surveil and target immigrants and to manage mass immigration raids.
 Its predictive policing tools are used by law enforcement agencies and by Israeli security forces.